IBM/rpg-genai-data/docs/pages/task/explain_procedure.md

 To simulate selection procedure from a source file, the following syntax is used to avoid duplicating the entire procedure source and context.
 This corresponds to the metatdata.txt [`scope`](/pages/metadata.txt###scope) of  `proc`.

+# Imporant:

+- All the free-form snippets must be indented by at least 7 spaces before the code.
+- All fixed-form snippets must have exactly 5 spaces before the specification type.
+- If the rpgle to start the snippet is indented, the 5 or 7 spaces must start at the same indentation as the rpgle line.

 The directory structure for procedure look like:

 - procedure\